Soay123/SilverSatPersonalDevWork/README.md

 - At first a voltage divider might seem like a good choice
   1. voltage dividers are not a good choice because the voltage varies like a circuit in parrell.
   - This could be done with a 4700 Ohm, and 9100 Ohm; or 3 4700 Ohm for simplicity.
-  2. Another way to do it would to put diodes is series with the load.
+  2. Another way to do it would be to put diodes is series with the load.
   - That will drop the voltage about .6 volts per diode.
 (3 diodes)
   - In turn at least a 200 ohm load will be needed.
+  - This is a constant offset
+  3. Use 5v for VDD, with a 2/3 gain setting on the ADS